Community Volunteer Awards

 Halton Volunteer Impact award

-The Halton Volunteer Impact Award is representative of the importance and impact of the roles of volunteers across Halton during 2024.
-CDH-member organizations are invited to submit a volunteer story that reflects the impact the volunteer has made on the delivery of their mission.
+The Halton Volunteer Impact Award is representative of the importance and impact of the roles of volunteers across Halton during 2025.
+CDH members are invited to submit a volunteer story that reflects the impact the volunteer has made on the delivery of their mission.

 Heather Thompson Volunteer Excellence Award